What's being done to secure our water future?

 In fact, even after a dismal 2018 winter, the amount of water stored in our reservoirs is greater than roughly two-thirds of the years since 1950.

 Securing new water supplies

-C.C.
-Cragin Reservoir, a 15,000-acre-foot reservoir located on East Clear Creek, was recently acquired by SRP as a water supply source for Payson, northern Gila County communities, Indian water settlements and SRP’s customers.
+In 2005, SRP acquired C.C.
+Cragin Reservoir, a 15,000-acre-foot reservoir located on East Clear Creek.
+This reservoir serves as a water source for Payson, northern Gila County communities, Indian water settlements and SRP customers.

-SRP is investing in ways to understand how to develop new water supplies and stretch existing supplies further.
-These efforts include implementing new technologies, including automated devices, to better measure and control water deliveries; improving well drilling and aquifer management techniques; reducing outdoor water usage through the use of residential smart irrigation controller devices; and investigating desalinization opportunities.
+SRP is exploring how to develop new water supplies and stretch existing supplies further.
+We're putting new technologies in place, such as automated devices that can better measure and control water deliveries; improving well drilling and aquifer management techniques; promoting smart irrigation controllers to cut outdoor water use; and looking into desalination (the process of removing salt from salt water) opportunities.

 The cities of Chandler and Glendale are partnering with SRP on a pilot program to test a new smart water sensor.
 The sensor sends real-time data to an app where users can check their water usage.
 If a leak is detected, the app will send an alert.
 This technology could help people better manage their water use and find and fix leaks quickly.

 SRP is also working with the University of Arizona to complete a comprehensive analysis of water and energy use in data centers.
 The research includes interviews and an analysis of customer-supplied energy and water data.
 Water and energy data are also being correlated with weather data, which helps SRP see seasonal patterns.
 Through this project, SRP can create meaningful metrics for water and energy use and uncover new ways to conserve in Arizona.

 Through efforts like these, SRP is working to keep our region at the forefront of water resource management.
 We’re making sure that Arizonans will have enough water to live, work and play – even in times of drought.